-We viciously accept narcissism in nation-states, while repressing it in individuals: complexity exposes the system'sshaky moral foundations.
+We viciously accept narcissism in nation-states, while repressing it in individuals: complexity exposes the shaky moral foundations of the system.

 Contra the prevailing belief, success is not being on top of a hierarchy, it is standing outside of all hierarchies.

-Wisdom isn't about understanding things (and people); it is knowing what they can do to you.
+Wisdom isn't about understanding things; it is knowing what they can do to you.